 Among the biggest deterrents to cycling during the winter is the cold weather.
 The last thing many cyclists want to do is go out for a ride when temperatures dip below freezing.

-But if you’re properly kitted, riding during the winter can actually be invigorating and enjoyable.
+But if you’re properly kitted, riding during the winter can be invigorating and enjoyable.

 So, what are some cold-weather essentials to add to your collection of kits?

 - Balaclava is practically a necessity.
-It covers your entire face, minus your eyes, and is typically made with some kind of wind-stopping fabric to keep the cold air off you.
+It covers your entire face, minus your eyes, and is typically made with wind-stopping fabric to keep the cold air off you.
 And yes, your helmet can easily fit over most balaclavas.

-- Base layer does a great job to your core because it wicks away sweat and keeps you dry.
+- Base layer does a great job for your core because it wicks away sweat and keeps you dry.

 - Lobster gloves are the perfect mix between traditional gloves, which offer great dexterity, and mittens, which do a better job of insulating your hands.

 - Winter jacket is your most important piece of gear.
-You need something lighter, but with enough insulation and wind-stopping technology to keep you warm on your ride.
+It would be best if you had something lighter but with enough insulation and wind-stopping technology to keep you warm on your ride.
 Of course, these can be the most expensive items to add to your kit.

 - Shoe covers.
-Your cycling shoes have vents in them to help your feet breathe better on warm rides.
+Your cycling shoes have vents to help your feet breathe better on warm rides.
 Shoe covers prevent cold air from getting into those vents.

 - Bib tights.
-Some of the nicer ones are fleece-lined and include wind-stopping technology to keep your legs nice and toasty warm.
+Some nicer ones are fleece-lined and include wind-stopping technology to keep your legs nice and toasty warm.
 Bibs can be expensive so take good care of them.